adjust/rmq/README.md

 Please note that `delivery.Ack()` and similar functions have a built-in retry mechanism which will block your consumers in some cases.
-This is because because failing to acknowledge a delivery is potentially dangerous.
+This is because failing to acknowledge a delivery is potentially dangerous.
 For details see the section about background errors below.

 For a full example see [`example/consumer`][consumer.go].